-- Complete all Program Admission Requirement courses (listed) with "C" or higher
+- Complete all Program Admission Requirement courses (listed) with a minimum 2.5 GPA.

 - All math and science courses must have been completed with the past seven years at the time the Nuclear Medicine application is submitted.
 Math and science courses completed over seven years may not be used to meet admission requirements.

-- Only one admission requirement course may be repeated only once to improve a grade "C" or lower.
+- Only one admission requirement course may be repeated one time to improve a GPA lower than 2.5.
 A "W" counts as an attempt.

 - Criminal background check and possible drug testing required.